This is my love story.

 Now I’m his wife, which is what I’ve always wanted.

 His name is Devin, just like Dirk’s is.
-That’s right, the romance novelist has had her love stories one-upped by the one God wrote just for her, for me, the happy heroine in a love that’s still going strong as my husband and I make our newlywed nest in the small town where we both grew up.
+That’s right, the romance novelist has had her love stories one-upped by the one God wrote just for her, for me, the happy heroine in a love that’s still going strong as my husband and I make our newlywed nest in our favorite fixer-upper in the the small town where we both grew up.
 Here’s how we spent our first Christmas together (+ tips for creating your own Christmas traditions!).

 So there you have it, the story of how I married a man who shares the same name as my fictional hero.
 No, it’s not Dirk.
 Did you really think his mama, who we meet in Book Two, named Dirk Dirk?
 No, sirree, she gave him a respectable Christian name: Devon.